Stanley Cup run could make up for Capitals’ playoff failures

 Winning just one game against the expansion Golden Knights already made this the most successful season in the history of a franchise that began in 1974-75.
 It was, by the way, the worst first-year team in NHL history (8-67-5) that developed into a team known for postseason failures – which only worsened in the Alex Ovechkin era.

-For many of the players who have been through it all, the strong showing against Vegas is long overdue.
+For many of the players who have been through it all, the strong showing against Vegas was long overdue.

 ”I’m part of history.
 I’m part of not winning a Cup here for a long time,” said longtime scoring winger Peter Bondra, who played for the Capitals from 1990-2004.

 ”I don’t even play, but I feel like a part of this team, believe it or not.
 It’s just something in it.
-Obviously, I play here for 14 years, I grew up here with the team as a player, my family grew up here.
-Seeing this would be amazing if it happens.”
+Obviously, I play here for 14 years, I grew up here with the team as a player, my family grew up here.”

 ”We couldn’t sell tickets,” said Irene Pollin, now 93. ”We went to Montreal to fight for the franchise, So for three days and three nights we were up and I was in a nightgown typing letters to the president and everybody to have them send letters to the league because they kept saying, `Washington is a southern city, it’ll never be a hockey town.”’